 Each classroom is equipped with a phone, interactive

-whiteboard, ceiling-mounted projector, speakers, and a computer for each
+whiteboard, mounted projector, speakers, and a computer for each

-participate in a BYOD pilot program (Bring Your Own Device).
+participate in our BYOD program (Bring Your Own Device).
 The art and music classrooms are

 equipped with iMacs for multimedia and music composition projects.